 The stakes in couples therapy are so high...I had terrible couples therapy.
 Now I am the therapist

 Entrusting some element your most prized relationship to a stranger is a massive deal, my own rubbish experience of couples therapy meant I decided if I ever worked with couples I would offer something different and that drives me still.
-If I see a couple that love each other or can evoke clearly the memory of when they did love each other deeply even though they may feel hopeless at this point in time, I have the chink of light I need to work with.
+If I see a couple that love each other or can evoke clearly the memory of when they did love each other deeply (even though they may feel hopeless at this point in time), I have the chink of light I need to work with.

-As a therapist, as a human, in this work I am absolutely driven by a desire to be kind.
+As a therapist, as a human, in this work and in life I am absolutely driven by a desire to be kind.
 At times in couples work it's very easy to take swipes and blame because alongside pain and fear, there's often resentment Decency and respect are absolutely critical to the way I work both in and outside of the room.
 The wound of a love lost that continues to be toxic even after separation, especially if there are children involved is like a volcano within those children's lives.
-It's excruciating for kids to live perpetually having to navigate the threat and it takes something from them.
+It's excruciating for kids to live perpetually having to navigate the threat of parents at war and it takes something from them.
 Kids principle concern in a separation is that their Mum and Dad are both ok and ideally they can be warm and kind to each other if they are forced to share a space, so that the kids safety and peace albeit forever altered, can be assured.
 Every couple I work with who have kids, the kids are a huge part of my focus too, any positive change will not only benefit the adults but the kids too.